Saeef/all-JS/1.notesJS/bootstrap.md

 <br/>

-### bootstrap columns
+### bootstrap columns &nbsp; :suspect:
-- every single column in bootstrap is defined using this template:
+every single column in bootstrap is defined using this template:

 ```
    col-SIZE-SPAN